 Composition track allows students to study, practice, and demonstrate their creative abilities through original composition, arrangement, orchestration and in numerous mediums.

 MUS 103 offers students the chance to hear their works performed.
 Through analysis, score study, and instrumentation training, students learn various compositional tools.
 They learn how to develop effective notation in order to realize their work fully.

 Students are expected to complete both a Junior and Senior Portfolio.
 Students who exhibit exceptional skills in composition and theory may be invited to follow the Honors Track in place of the regular track.
 Please note that entry into the Honors Track is by faculty invitation only.
 Notification is usually given by the composition faculty following the submission of the Junior portfolio.

 There is a yearly call for scores for the Undergraduate Composers Concert (typically Spring Term; sometimes also in Fall term).

 Note: Honors Composition Track students may register for MUS 194 and/or MUS 199 only after having completed not less than one term (preferably two) of MUS 103, and with the approval of the composition faculty.

-The Composition Track requires three portfolio submissions:
+The Composition Track requires two portfolio submissions:

 Students should submit one or more pieces of music lasting 5-8 minutes, which have been supervised by the composition faculty during its creation, either in MUS 103, MUS 107 or equivalent.
 Only new works should be submitted with each portfolio submission, which are due the last day of instruction each Spring term.